Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 Visa will pre-select 2 to 5 transactions with no active fraud reports or fraud disputes that occurred between 120 and 365 days of the attempted dispute date.

-The participating seller will need to systematically return data elements outlined in the above referenced qualification criteria for those transactions that were pre-selected.
+The participating merchant will need to systematically return data elements outlined in the above referenced qualification criteria for those transactions that were pre-selected.

 Verifi’s Order Insight will validate the data, and pass to Visa to make the liability decision based on qualification criteria.